fluxfederation/on_form/README.md

 ### Model-less forms

-Taking this one step further, you can define forms which have _no_ exposed model attributes.  *Be aware that forms that expose no models do not automatically start a database transaction, because they don't know which database connection to use.*
+Taking this one step further, you can define forms which have _no_ exposed model attributes.

 To actually perform a data change in response to the form submission, you can add a `before_save` or `after_save` callback and from there call your existing model code or service objects.
 It's best to keep the code in the form object to just the bits specific to the form - try not to put your business logic in your form objects!